cupix-compass

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Query the construction project database using natural language (Text-to-SQL).'
-It specifies the verb (query), resource (database), and method (natural language).
-It also distinguishes from the sibling tool 'compass_analyze_work_in_place' by noting that tool is for trade visibility.
+The description clearly states the tool's purpose: query the construction project database using natural language (Text-to-SQL).
+It specifies the action ('Query the project database'), the resource ('construction project database'), and explicitly distinguishes from the sibling tool 'analyze-progress-and-forecasts' by noting that for trade visibility, that tool should be used instead.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.